Bridging the Novice-Expert Gap via Models of Decision-Making: A Case Study on Remediating Math Mistakes: Prompts

-This section contains information on how the prompts and inputs are formatted for \flan{} and \godel{}.
-It also includes information on the prompts used for both \chatgpt{} and \texttt{gpt4} on the tasks in the \frameworkname{} benchmark.
+This section contains information on the prompts for \gptfour{}, \chatgpt{}, and \llama{}.
+We found that we could use similar prompts for \gptfour{} and \chatgpt{}, however these prompts had to adapted for \llama{} to mimic its training format\footnote{\url{https://gpus.llm-utils.org/llama-2-prompt-template/\#notes}, \url{https://huggingface.co/blog/llama2\#how-to-prompt-llama-2}}.
 Unless otherwise noted, our prompt practices follow a mix of works from NLP, education and social sciences \citep{inverse2022, minichain2023, ziems2023can, wang2023sight}.
-Specifically, for \taska{} and \taskb{}, which involve categorical answers, we enumerate the options as multiple-choice options and each option is separated by a newline.
-We add context for the task at the start of the prompt, and the constraints of outputting a JSON-formatted text for the task at the end of the prompt.
-For \taska{} and \taskb{}, we found it important to repeat the constraints at the end and specify the JSON format to ensure that the model pick one of the options provided.
-For \taskc{}, we found it important to add a length constraint to force the model to stick to the short message styles of the tutor and student; otherwise, the model responses would generally be extremely long (up to $5-10\times$ longer than the original tutor responses).
+For generating the remediation response, we found it important to add a length constraint to force the model to stick to the short message styles of the tutor and student; otherwise, the model responses would generally be extremely long (up to $5-10\times$ longer than the original tutor responses).
 Adding the length constraint also prevented the model from simulating the rest of the tutoring session.
+All the prompts include context on the task at the start of the prompt, and the constraints of outputting a JSON-formatted text for the task at the end of the prompt.